Bairdo/gasket/docs/README.authenication.md

 - Weird things may happen if a user moves 'access' port, they should successfully reauthenticate, however they might have issues if a malicious user fakes the authenticated users MAC on the old port (poisoning the MAC-port learning table), and if they (malicious user) were to log off the behaviour is currently 'undefined'.
 See [TODO](#todo) for more.

-- Each user must have a rule entry, Groups, etc are not supported at this time.
-- Captive Portal transmits passwords in cleartext between user and webserver, need to add HTTPS support.

 ## 802.1X